-A hepatitis B infection should not cause any problems for you or your unborn baby during your pregnancy if you take the correct precautions.
-It is important for your doctor to be aware of your hepatitis B infection so that he or she can run appropriate tests and evaluate and monitor the health of your liver, and so your baby can be protected from an infection after it is born.
-If you live outside of the U.S. and are unsure of your hepatitis B status, please ask your doctor to test you for hepatitis B.
+A hepatitis B virus infection should not cause any problems for you or your unborn baby during your pregnancy if you take the correct precautions.
+It is important for your doctor to be aware of your hepatitis B infection so that he or she can run appropriate tests and evaluate and monitor the health of your liver, and so your baby can be protected from infection with hepatitis B when it is born.
+The U.S. CDC and WHO recommend that ALL pregnant people are tested for hepatitis B. Please ask your doctor to test you for hepatitis B early in your pregnancy!

-Failure of the birth dose of the hepatitis B vaccine and hepatitis B immune globulin (HBIG, if recommended and available) can sometimes fail to prevent transmission to newborns.
+The birth dose of the hepatitis B vaccine and hepatitis B immune globulin (HBIG, if recommended and available) can sometimes fail to prevent transmission to newborns.
 This typically occurs in pregnant people who are HBeAg positive and have a very high viral load, allowing for the transmission of hepatitis B to your baby.
 Fortunately, there is a way to prevent transmission even if you are a person with a high viral load.

-All women who are diagnosed with hepatitis B in pregnancy should be referred for follow up care with a physician skilled at managing hepatitis B infection.
-Your physician should perform additional laboratory testing, including hepatitis B e-antigen, HBV DNA level (viral load), and should be checked to see if there is evidence of cirrhosis (extensive liver damage). (click here for a detailed description of these tests)
+All people who are diagnosed with hepatitis B in pregnancy should be referred for follow up care with a physician skilled at managing hepatitis B infection.
+Your physician should perform additional laboratory testing, including HBV DNA level (viral load), and should be checked to see if there is evidence of cirrhosis (extensive liver damage). (click here for a detailed description of these tests).

-A virus level greater than 200,000 IU/mL or 1 million cp/ml indicates a level where the combination of the birth dose of the vaccine and HBIG may fail.
-First-line, antiviral therapy with tenofovir may be recommended.
-Second-line antivirals include treatment with telbivudine or lamivudine .
-Antiviral treatment begins at 28-32 weeks and continues 3 months postpartum.
+An HBV DNA level greater than 200,000 IU/mL or 1 million cp/ml indicates a level where the combination of the birth dose of the hepatitis B vaccine (and HBIG) will fail.
+First-line, antiviral therapy with tenofovir (TDF/viread) is recommended starting from week 28 of pregnancy until delivery but may continue 3 months postpartum.
 Please talk to your doctor about your own test results.